 The International Wolf Center opened the doors to its $3 million, 17,000-square-foot facility featuring the “Wolves and Humans” exhibit in June 1993.
 State funding of $1.2 million and $400,000 in donations from individuals and foundations paid for the expansion of the Voyageur Visitor Center in Ely.
 A $125,000 grant for construction and promotion of the Center was received from the Iron Range Resources and Rehabilitation Board (IRRRB) in Eveleth, Minn.
 In 1998, a 3,260-square-foot addition provided a 120-seat wolf-viewing theater and more classroom, storage and laboratory space.
 The expansion was funded by a 1996 bonding bill in the Minnesota State Legislature.

 The Center’s flagship facility features triangular windows designed to represent wolf eyes and ears.
 The observation windows look into a 1.25-acre wolf enclosure and den site that is home for the resident wolf pack.
 Four wolves, born in April 1993, served as the original ambassadors for the educational mission of the Center.
 They were joined by two arctic wolves in the summer of 2000.
 Since then, older wolves have moved into a retirement enclosure, and new pups have been introduced to the pack about every four years.
 The Center’s Ely facility offers a variety of educational programs for adults and families.
-Afternoon, weekend and week-long visits include howling trips, radio tracking, snowshoe treks, dogsledding, videos, flights over wolf country and hikes.
+Afternoon, weekend and week-long visits include howling trips, radio tracking, snowshoe treks, dogsledding, videos and hikes.
 Programs are custom-designed for groups of all ages.
 Since its inception, the membership in the Center has grown to include people in all 50 states and 38 countries.
-Membership continues to grow and provides funding for educational programs.
+Membership provides funding for educational programs.

 The Center accomplishes educational outreach beyond its Ely facility through a comprehensive Web site at www.wolf.org, a quarterly magazine, classroom visits to more than 13,000 students every year, web cams on the resident pack, international symposia and a distance learning program that virtually brings our educators and wolves into classrooms in real time.
 People around the world are touched each year with educational messages about the wolf.
 By teaching people about this mysterious predator, the Center aims to ensure a future wilderness complete with the exciting howl of the wolf.